kozit/KsIL/Docs/Specification.md

 Parameters: length 64int (8 Bytes), content (MUST BE AS LONG AS SPECIFIED IN length), location (8 Bytes, in memory position)

-## Read
-Bytecode: 0xFF

-Mnemonic: [p1,p2,p3,p4] converts into a read command

-Description: Reads content in memory (can only be used in place of an absolute value)

-Parameters: location (8 Bytes, in memory position)

-## Read Length
-Bytecode: 0xFE

-Mnemonic: (p1,p2,p3,p4) converts into a read length

-Description: Reads the length of the memory content as a two byte value using the protocol above

-Parameters: location (8 Bytes, in memory position)

-## Bytecode 2 Bit
-Bytecode: 0xFD

-Mnemonic: (p1,p2) converts into a 2 Bit long Bytecode

-Description: Perfix for 2 bit Byte codes

-Parameters: Bytecode (2 Bytes)

 ## Read Into
 Bytecode: 0x03